If you’re looking for a complete list of calisthenic exercises, you’re in the right place.

 The Wall Sit

-Why?
-Because it burns like crazy.
 Simply squat down to the bottom position with your back firmly against a wall and hold it.
 You can also add weight in the form of books or people on your thighs to make the exercise harder.

-Intermediate Calisthenic Leg Exercises
+Intermediate Calisthenics Leg Exercises

 It is absolutely important that you can do squats correctly before making them harder.